Recognizing hyperelliptic graphs in polynomial time

-Each of these algorithms is of the following form: first, with an additional rule, we can ensure that on each pair of vertices, there are at most two parallel edges and at most one red or green edge; then, we verify that the treewidth of $G$ is at most $2$; if not, we can directly decide negatively.
+For each of the algorithms, we first check whether a given graph is connected or not.
+The only disconnected graphs with $\dgon(G)\leq 2$, $\sgon(G) \leq 2$ or $\sdgon(G)\leq 2$ are forests that consist of two trees.
+This can be done in linear time.
+After that we can assume that our graph is connected, and the algorithms will use the reduction rules to check whether $\dgon(G)\leq 2$, $\sgon(G) \leq 2$ or $\sdgon(G)\leq 2$.
+Each of the algorithms is of the following form: first, with an additional rule, we can ensure that on each pair of vertices, there are at most two parallel edges and at most one red or green edge; then, we verify that the treewidth of $G$ is at most $2$; if not, we can directly decide negatively.
 After that, we repeatedly apply a rule, until none is possible.
-By Theorems~\ref{thm:sgonSafeComplete}, \ref{mainTheorem}, and \ref{thm:sdgonSafeComplete}, the final graph after all rule applications is empty, if and only if $\sgon(G) \leq 2$, $\dgon(G)\leq 2$ or $\sdgon(G)\leq 2$, respectively.
+By Theorems~\ref{mainTheorem}, \ref{thm:sgonSafeComplete}, and \ref{thm:sdgonSafeComplete}, the final graph after all rule applications is empty, if and only if $\dgon(G)\leq 2$, $\sgon(G) \leq 2$ or $\sdgon(G)\leq 2$, respectively.
 It is not hard to see that for each rule, deciding whether the rule can be applied, and if so, applying it, can be done in polynomial time; the fact that we work with graphs of treewidth $2$ yields an implementation with $O(n \log n)$ steps, after the $O(m)$ work to remove the extra parallel edges.